Birdies Shoes Review (for 2024): Are They Worth the Price?

 Looking at The Starlings compared to competitors, there’s a mix of prices.
 Probably the best competitor in terms of value vs. what you get is VIVAIA’s Samantha Classic Loafers, which are under $100, but still provide a stylish look and some support.
 However, the materials are very different, so it’s not a completely equal comparison.

-Overall, I feel like The Starling’s price is fair when looking at competitors’ pricing and the higher-quality materials you’ll get with Birides, as well as how long their shoes last.
+Overall, I feel like The Starling’s price is fair when looking at competitors’ pricing and the higher-quality materials you’ll get with Birdies, as well as how long their shoes last.
 They also offer better support than any of the competitors I found.

 These shoes are still priced high for a pair of flats, which is why I docked a point.
 I’m not into designer-level products, and I’m personally okay with slightly lower-quality materials (especially if they’re sustainable) if it’s a better price point.